 L96A1: GREEN MEANIE

 With his reputation as a marksman, the UK MoD invited Cooper to submit a tender for the British Army's new sniper rifle.
 Up against the big boys, nobody expected AI's 7.62 PM to win.
-Designated L96A1 and nicknamed "Green Meanie", the order arrived on 11th March 1995.
-It was time to move production out of Dave Wall's garden shed.
+Designated L96A1 and nicknamed "Green Meanie", the first rifles were delivered in 1987.

 At the request of Swedish armed forces, the L96 was modified to operate reliably in cold environments and designated AW (Arctic Warfare).
 The modified design resulted in an order for 1,100 rifles in 1991.
 By the late 90s, the L96 had been superceded by the AW, which in various configurations and calibres remains in service with 60 countries worldwide.